How does your mattress feel these days?

 Generally speaking, foam mattresses provide the best pressure relief and body contouring.

-A memory foam mattress offers the most pressure relief, but hybrids with foam layers may also work well.
+A memory foam mattress offers the most pressure relief.
+Hybrids with foam layers may also work well.

 While some budget mattresses may measure 9 inches (or less), 10 inches is a fairly standard mattress height.
 Mattresses under 10 inches won’t offer as much support or durability.